Rob Gronkowski Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- Gronkowski has been the target of 8.6% (40 total) of his team's 466 passing attempts this season.
+- Gronkowski has been the target of 40 of his team's 466 passing attempts this season, or 8.6% of the target share.

 - Gronkowski (nine red zone targets) has been the recipient of 9.9% of his team's 91 red zone pass attempts.